Bet on every NFL Week 16 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 16: Best betting apps, promos, sites for Packers-Bears, Commanders-Eagles
+How, where to bet on NFL Week 16: Best betting apps, promos, sites for Chargers-Cowboys, Steelers-Lions

-Here's how to bet on the Week 16 NFL schedule, including Panthers vs. Buccaneers and Lions vs. Steelers
+Here's how to bet on the Week 16 NFL schedule, including Panthers vs. Buccaneers and Jaguars vs. Broncos

-The Week 16 NFL schedule continues with a pair of games on Saturday, as the Commanders (+7) face the Eagles, and the Bears (-1.5) host the Packers.
-On Sunday, matchups like Panthers (+3) vs. Buccaneers, Broncos (-3.5) vs. Jaguars, Lions (-7) vs. Steelers and Ravens (-3) vs. Patriots headline the slate.
-The week concludes with Colts (+5.5) vs. 49ers on Monday Night Football as 44-year-old quarterback Philip Rivers gets set for his second start.
-Rivers took his first snaps in five years last week, completing 18 of 27 passes for 120 yards, one touchdown and one interception.
+The Week 16 NFL schedule continues with several pivotal showdowns on Sunday, including Panthers (+3) vs. Buccaneers, Broncos (-3.5) vs. Jaguars, Lions (-7) vs. Steelers and Ravens (-3.5) vs. Patriots.
+The week concludes on Monday Night Football with Colts (+5.5) vs. 49ers as 44-year-old quarterback Philip Rivers gets set for his second start.
+The highest over/under on Sunday's NFL slate is 52 points in Steelers vs. Lions.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 16 can read more below, along with picks for some of the biggest games.